Counselor Licensing Requirements in Nevada are specific. We are providing you details here to make this process a bit easier for you.

 The composition of these required hours must meet Board approval.
 The registered Intern must perform the following activities in order to fulfill the requirements:

-- A minimum of 1500 direct client contact hours, performed after applicant has become a Registered Intern.
+A minimum of 1500 direct client contact hours, performed after the applicant has become a Registered Intern.

 The remaining required hours may be met in the same way, up to the required minimum total hours; or the following activities may be submitted for consideration by the Board as fulfillment of the requirements: